Download the Resilient Forests Program fact sheet (pdf)

 “We know that fire is as natural and necessary as rain in these forests,” says ecologist Deborah Landau.
 “But the more we understand about how and when fires occurred historically, the better we can replicate those natural events through safe controlled burns.”

-Deborah adds that the Maryland Forest Service has been an exceptional partner, as we have assisted with several successful small burns on state forests over the last three years.
+Deborah adds that the Maryland Forest Service has been an exceptional partner, as we have assisted with several successful small burns on state forests over the last several years.
 Their biggest obstacle is limited resources, including equipment and personnel.

 In 2016 we led the expansion of the Central Appalachian Fire Learning Network, a collaboration between the Conservancy and multiple state and federal agencies.
 By joining forces and pooling resources, we will dramatically scale up the size of our burns — and accelerate our progress toward the healthy forests of the future.

 We had an inspiring summer hosting two cohorts of high school interns as part of the Conservancy’s Leaders in Environmental Action for the Future (LEAF) program.
 Every July, urban high school students who have been accepted into the LEAF program are assigned to Conservancy chapters across the country to have a summer work adventure and learn about careers in conservation.